Pedro-vd20/access_lab_iot/README.md

 * `Empty file or checksum fields`: the file and checksum are not missing but are left empty by the sender.
 Request gets ignored.
 * `Wrong file type`: the sent file is of the wrong type.
 Request is ignored.
 * `Wrong checksum`: the checksum sent does not match the sent file.
 The file is not downloaded and the request is ignored.

+### Response Codes

+The receiver will respond with any of the following response codes:

+* `200`: request successful, files received and verified.
+* `301 new_url`: the request was received successfully and the file should be sent to the url attached.
+* `401`: unathorized request.
+The server.
+* `412`: precondition failed, files to receive not sent.
+* `415`: unsopported file type received, request rejected.
+* `500`: error receiving file, checksum could not be verified.

 ___